Percolation properties of the classic Sierpinski carpet and sponge: Recursion percolation

+Note that Eq.\,(\ref{eq:13c}), giving an analytic upper bound for $d_{w}$, should apply to similar recursive fractals as well.

-These exponent relations are recognizable from standard percolation theory \cite{cvs16}.
-In particular, the latter gives $\nu /\beta =(d -D)^{ -1}$ and $t =\beta +\nu (d_{w}^{ \ast } -2)$, where $D$ is the fractal dimension of the incipient infinite cluster of conducting sites, and the exponent $\beta $ is less than $1$, reflecting the fact that conductor sites not belonging to the incipient cluster cannot contribute to the conductivity of the percolating system.
-In contrast, the Sierpinski carpet and sponge do not have such ``stranded'' conductor sites (thus the ``percolation thresholds'' $a_{\infty } =0$ and $v_{\infty } =0$).
+The relations in this section are recognizable from standard percolation theory \citep{CVSperc}.
+In particular, the latter gives $\nu/\beta=\left(d-D\right)^{-1}$ and $t=\beta+\nu\left(d_{w}^{*}-2\right)$, where $D$ is the fractal dimension of the incipient infinite cluster of conducting sites, and the exponent $\beta$ is less than 1, reflecting the fact that conductor sites not belonging to the percolating cluster cannot contribute to the conductivity of the system.
+In contrast, the Sierpinski carpet and sponge do not have such ``stranded'' conductor sites (thus the ``percolation thresholds'' $a_{\infty}=0$ and $v_{\infty}=0$).

-It is interesting to consider the two-component Sierpinski carpet (denoted by R\textsubscript {$i$}), where the areal fraction $a_{i}$ has conductivity $\sigma _{1}$ and the areal fraction $(1 -a_{i})$ has lesser conductivity $\sigma _{2}$.
-According to Eq. (\ref{e1}), the effective conductivity is

-for $0 <r <1$, where $r \equiv \sigma _{2}/\sigma _{1}$.
-It is important to note that while R\textsubscript {$i$} is not a fractal (rather it is a heterogeneous two-dimensional object), it is self-similar (meaning that upon magnification a part looks the same as the whole).
-Thus the correlation length $\xi ^{(i)}$ is given by Eq. (\ref{e4}) (so $\xi \rightarrow \infty $ as iteration $i \rightarrow \infty $), while the walker path over the anomalous regime is multifractal.